boonsboos/naoMatchTracker/README.md

 # naoMatchTracker
-simple java program to keep track of how long you've spent playing online matches in a game
+simple java program so you can keep track of how long you've spent playing online matches in a game

 ## Requirements
 - Java 16